Inside the courtroom where every asylum seeker gets rejected

 On paper, Reese might seem like someone who would be sympathetic to the challenges facing persecuted minorities: She’s a black woman, a Clinton administration appointee, a registered Democrat, and a preacher.
 But her unforgiving reputation precedes her.
 Theodore Tonka, a Cameroonian who sought asylum in 2017, recalls other African asylum seekers telling him to pray he wouldn’t get Reese.
 “If this woman is to hear your case,” he remembers one saying, “you are going back home.”
 Tonka started to believe them when an attorney he hoped would represent him said she didn’t want to waste her time with Reese.
 After the judge rejected his claim, “I left with the same impression that everyone else had,” Tonka said.
 “She’s evil.”
 Two attorneys I spoke with compared Reese to the devil; one called her “Satan incarnate.”
 (Reese, reached by phone, declined to comment.)

 When deciding asylum cases, immigration judges are supposed to impartially weigh the evidence presented by the asylee and the Department of Homeland Security.
 (Asylum seekers are not guaranteed an attorney.)
 But a review of transcripts from six asylum hearings and a visit to her courtroom showed that Reese often acts like the federal immigration prosecutor she was before she was named an immigration judge in 1997.
-She lays traps, twists respondents’ words against them, and uses the intricacies of immigration law to ensure that her decisions are difficult to overturn on appeal.
+She lays traps, twists respondents’ words against them, and uses the intricacies of immigration law to ensure that her decisions are nearly impossible to overturn on appeal.
 Al Page, the lawyer who handled Abraham’s appeal for a pro bono legal group, says Reese doesn’t try to learn whether people are deserving of asylum: “She’s entering the situation with the intention to prove that they’re not.”
 DHS prosecutors remain almost entirely silent in Reese’s courtroom.
 Jeremy Jong, a lawyer with the Southern Poverty Law Center who has appeared before Reese dozens of times, has watched prosecutors browse for clothes online while Reese does their jobs for them.
-(Reese, reached by phone, declined to comment.)

 Unlike some judges, Reese doesn’t often make small talk with immigration attorneys, and the lawyers I spoke with knew little about her personal life.
 Alvin Sharp, a fellow judge and pastor in Louisiana, grew up near Reese in rural northern Louisiana.
 They became friends at Southern University Law Center in Baton Rogue in the late 1980s, where he was struck by her seriousness.
 In law school, while Sharp and his other friends might spend an evening eating wings at Hooters before cramming all night, Reese would be in bed by 10 o’clock, he says.
 When complex legal issues came up, people would turn to Reese, saying, “Agnelis, break it down.”
 Sharp remembers a meeting where Reese and another member of their study group disagreed about what to do next.
 Reese prevailed after Sharp said, “We bow to the queen.”
 The nickname stuck.